Q-Neko/Q-Neko.github.io/README.md

 Entries from all enabled sources are merged, sorted by date (descending), and the top `MAX_ITEMS` (default 4) are rendered.
 Each enabled source also gets its own "view all" button linking to the corresponding listing page.

+## Search

+Site search is powered by [Pagefind](https://pagefind.app/) via the `astro-pagefind` integration.
+Pagefind runs **at build time**: after Astro emits the static site, it crawls the generated HTML in `dist/` and produces a search index under `dist/pagefind/`.

+The search UI lives at [/search](src/pages/search/index.astro) (and `/ja/search`).
+A query can be deep-linked with `?q=...`, which auto-populates the box.

+> [!Note]
+> Search only works against a **production build** — `npm run build && npm run preview`, not `npm run dev`.
+There is no index during `astro dev`.
+If a previous build exists `npm run dev` will use that to provide search, this does not update live with changes.

+**One page = one search result.** Pagefind indexes each built HTML page as a single record, and builds a **separate index per language** keyed off the page's `<html lang>` (so `/search` returns EN pages and `/ja/search` returns JA pages).
+Two conventions control what gets indexed:

+- `data-pagefind-ignore="all"` — excludes an element from the index.
+Used to keep chrome and listing grids out of results (nav, the homepage Recent Activity, the post/event listing grids).
+The **footer is indexed only on the home page** — on every other page it carries `data-pagefind-ignore` so its text doesn't pollute every result's excerpt.
+- `data-pagefind-meta="key:value"` — attaches metadata (e.g. `title`, `type`, `date`, `image`) that the search UI can display.

+**Per-item landing pages.** Because each page is one result, content that lives entirely inside one page (PDF results, media articles) needs its own thin URL to appear as an individual search result.
+Two routes generate one `noindex` redirect page per entry, each carrying Pagefind metadata:

+- [results/[slug].astro](src/pages/results/[slug].astro) — one page per result, redirecting to its PDF.
+- [media/[slug].astro](src/pages/media/[slug].astro) — one page per press release / media-coverage item, redirecting to the external article.

+Each has a `ja/` twin so the items land in both language indexes.
+Adding a result or media item therefore makes it individually searchable automatically — no extra step.

 ## Images and static assets

 There are two places to put images, and the right one depends on how you'll reference it.